From Darkness to Light

 These are the things I will do.
 I will not forsake them.”

-Ah, there’s the eternal promise: He will conquer the darkness… He will lead me… and most of all… He will never forsake me.
+Ah, there’s the eternal promise: My Lord Jesus will conquer the darkness… He will lead me… and most of all… He will never forsake me.

 Leaving my guilt at the cross,